"How To Write Your Will"

 5. Not leaving something to one child because that child has disabilities

-Choose the person who you trust who will get the job done, who is not incompetent, not a felon, and a US Citizen or greencard holder.
+Choose the person who you trust who will get the job done, who is not incompetent, not a felon, and a US Citizen or Green Card holder.

-If your beneficiaries are going to be minor children, then you may want testamentary trusts for the benefit of the children.
-First of all, children under the age of 18 cannot receive their inheritance outright.
 Second, you may want to temper how much money they get.
 Remember what you wanted to buy when you were 18?
 That’s exactly what your kids will want to buy.
 If you don’t want them to buy that, then create a trust for them inside of your Will.

 Don’t disinherit somebody because they are on benefits.
 We have special trusts available to meet their needs.